 2. It’s nearly impossible to sleep in a hospital.
 I was a healthy patient, with a routine operation, staying overnight only as a precaution.
-Yet the amount of traffic in and out of even my private room, the noises, IVs, labs, etc etc etc make it impossible to get any decent sleep.
+Yet the amount of traffic in and out of even my private room, the noises, IVs, labs, etc etc make it impossible to get any decent sleep.
 It’s also fairly dang uncomfortable just simply being in a hospital, even when you aren’t even that sick.
 I’ve been more apt to offer sleep assistance when patients request since then – even if it’s just a little melatonin!

 3. Treating pain!
 As I mentioned, being in a hospital tied to IVs and being post-op is a pretty uncomfortable experience.
-Because of the opiod epidemic, I feel we tend to undertreat acute pain, worrying about long term issues.
+Because of the opioid epidemic, I feel we tend to undertreat acute pain, worrying about long-term issues.
 After being in the hospital and having an operation, I am very quick to treat acute pain more aggressively.
 It’s no fun being in the hospital and especially worse to be in pain!

 However, on the same topic, I went home on Wednesday morning with 15 Norco 5/325s.
 I was back to work Saturday morning.
 Once discharged and at home, my pain post-op was pretty minimal and certainly required minimal narcotics.
 While I think treating acute pain is warranted aggressively is warranted, I can say that in my case there was not much need for additional pain medicine once home and a prescription for any more narcotic pain medications would have been overkill.

 4. Holy cow medical care is expensive!
 I was covered via a HSA/High deductible plan via the residency department.
-My final cost was about $3000 out of pocket – not exactly cheap on a resident budget!
+My final cost was about $3000 out-of-pocket – not exactly cheap on a resident budget!
 However, the total bill the hospital sent to the insurance company? $34,000!!!!
-For a ER visit, appy, and one night hospital stay.
+For an ER visit, appy, and one-night hospital stay.
 This highlighted even a young, healthy male the importance of having some form of insurance.
 And regardless of your political opinion – we should continue to make sure people have the ability to purchase health insurance.